AmadeusITGroup/LeanTimeReporting/README.md

 8. Lean time reporting can work either if the team is a scrum team or is using kanban.
 9. Lean time reporting is described here in the Agile context, but it can be used in other contexts such as support teams where the allocation keys can be for example the number of tickets (volumetric KPI) instead of story points.

+### Details

+In the description below, the lean time reporting runs on 3 different applications:
+-	The capacity tracking tool is SAP CATS to track the capacity of the team for the period and to remove any unproductive days (absences, weekends…).
+It is also used to track time spent in a traditional manner if some tasks are performed outside the context of the Agile team.
+The capacity of the team is then adjusted automatically and reflects the reality.
+-	The financial project management system is also SAP.
+The costs collected through time tracking, purchase orders receipts, etc are posted on the WBS maintained in SAP.
+-	The application lifecycle tool is Jira.
+Jira is used to describe the detailed activities of the WBS thus each relevant Jira ticket has a link to the SAP WBS lowest level.

+  To simplify the explanations below, the SAP WBS lowest level will be a feature taking assumption that the link is made at this level between Jira Epic (SAFe Feature) and the WBS.
+It refers below to a WBS_Feature.